 Lindsay tried several treatment options, such as prescription antiperspirants, to combat her condition – all with no success.
 She even considered Botox® injections and explored surgery, only to be told it wouldn’t be possible.
-“I saw a doctor when I was about 13 and she told me that this surgery would never be covered by insurance, because it was seen more as cosmetic than necessary.
+“I saw a doctor when I was about 13 and she told me that this surgery would never be covered by insurance because it was seen more as cosmetic than necessary.
 It was then that I gave up the dream of ever having the surgery.”

 Her experience was immeasurable.
 “Everyone was amazing and made me feel comfortable.
 My surgery was booked at my consultation for that very next week.
 I was surprised that it happened so quickly, but I never felt rushed.
 I felt really taken care of and understood by Dr. Caccavale’s entire practice.”

-A VATS sympathectomy (also known as an endoscopic transthoracic sympathectomy) is a minimally invasive procedure where the sympathetic nerve chain is divided to reduce the amount of nerve stimulation that causes sweating.
+ETS is a minimally invasive procedure where the sympathetic nerve chain is divided to reduce the amount of nerve stimulation that causes sweating.
 Through a small incision, surgeons are able to insert a video camera attached to a thoroscope to view the surgical site.
 Then, one additional small incision is made for the instrument needed to perform the procedure.
 As a result of its less-invasive nature, patients go home shortly after the procedure with minimal recovery time.

 For Lindsay, the results were immediate.
 “I woke up from the surgery to my mom holding my hand, amazed that it had worked instantaneously…I am incredibly happy with the results for my feet as well.”
-Just hours after having the VATS performed, Lindsay was able to recover quietly at home.
+Just hours after having the ETS performed, Lindsay was able to recover quietly at home.
 As an additional relief—and with help from the practice—Lindsay was able to have insurance cover the cost of her procedure.